top of page

 “And if a woman has an issue, and her issue from her body is blood, she shall be impure (niddah) for seven days: and whosoever touches her shall be unclean until the evening.
 And everything that she lies upon in her separation (niddah) shall be unclean: everything also that she sits upon shall be unclean.
 And whoever touches her bed shall wash his clothes, and bathe himself in water, and be unclean until the evening. . .
 And if a woman has an issue (zov) of her blood many days out of the time of her separation (niddah), or if it flows beyond the time of her separation (niddah), all the days of the issue of her uncleanness shall be as the days of her separation (niddah): she shall be unclean.”
 Leviticus 15:19-28

 In today’s society, many women have difficulty during the time of menstruation.
-Imagine dealing with this for twelve years, having spent every dime on doctors, and in desperation, perhaps even quacks and snake oil salesmen.
-She experienced this in a time when the Temple was standing, which was the awe-inspiring center of Jewish life.
-She could not eat the Passover, or go to the Court of the Women during Sukkot.
+Imagine dealing with this for twelve years, having spent every dime on doctors and, in desperation, perhaps even quacks and snake oil salesmen.
+She experienced this at a time when the Temple was standing, which was the awe-inspiring center of Jewish life.
+She could not eat the Passover or go to the Court of the Women during Sukkot.
 Moreover, while ritual impurity is incredibly important when we have the Temple, she experienced this in a society where ritual impurity was incorrectly considered more important than shedding blood (Yoma 23b).
-She may have been avoided some, and considered a leper by others (if they were going to the Temple).
+She may have been avoided by some and considered a leper by others (if they were going to the Temple).
 If she was married, this may have ruined her marriage, destroying her life.
 She may have been tempted to think that G-d had turned his face from her, chas v’shalom.
 This may explain why she approached Yeshua from behind.
 Perhaps he would not want to make contact with her.
-Perhaps accustomed to people avoiding her, and though her self confidence was crushed through years of emotional pain, it was overcome only by her extreme desperation to find healing.
+Perhaps accustomed to people avoiding her, and though her self-confidence was crushed through years of emotional pain, it was overcome only by her extreme desperation to find healing.
 She stretched forth her hand toward the corner of his cloak as if reaching for a rope before falling.
 In a seemingly disconnected passage, the Midrash Rabbah makes a curious observation when Moshe struck the rock,

 “He smote the rock and brought forth blood, as it is said: Behold, He smote the rock, that waters gushed out – vayazubu (Ps.
 78:20), and the the word vayazubu is an expression used of blood, as it is said: “And if a woman have an issue (yazuv) of her blood (Lev.
 15:25).
 For this reason did he smite the rock twice, because at first he brought forth blood and finally water.”
 Exodus Rabbah 3:13, Soncino Press Edition

 According to the Midrash, when the Rock was struck, it brought forth flowing blood like a woman during her flow and then released water.
-From this we may gather something about atonement and purity, resulting in life, living water, flowing from the Rock.
+From this, we may gather something about atonement and purity, resulting in life, living water, and flowing from the Rock.
 The Midrash is stunning in light of the Gospel’s description of the death of Yeshua,

 “When they came to Yeshua and saw that he was already dead, they did not break his legs, but one of the soldiers pierced his side with a spear, and immediately blood and water came out.”
 John 19:33-34